gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 six-thousand-id document falls from 112 to 0.9 milliseconds, about 125 times faster. `css_path` now takes one fifth of libxml2's `getpath` time.

-The cache lifetime forms part of the answer.
+Correctness depends on the cache lifetime.
 An id that occurs once can become duplicated after an edit.
 Retaining the old count would then produce a selector that matches two elements.
 Invalidating both indexes on mutation makes the next read rebuild them for the new tree.
 The first `css_path()` call pays O(N), and subsequent paths pay for the id characters instead of rescanning the collection.

 {{< id-locator >}}

 ### A free list removes repeated allocations

 Query results wrap C tree nodes in Python objects.
 A large `find_all` creates thousands of wrappers that die after iteration.
-Allocation visits Python's [free list](https://en.wikipedia.org/wiki/Free_list); a free-threaded build also takes a lock.
+Allocation visits Python's [free list](https://en.wikipedia.org/wiki/Free_list); a free-threaded build takes a lock.
 The default build parks deallocated wrappers on a local free list and revives them for later results:

 The first result obtains a wrapper through `tp_alloc`.
-Deallocation releases the tree handle, then stores the wrapper instead of returning its 32 bytes to Python's allocator.
+Deallocation releases the tree handle, then stores the wrapper and keeps its 32 bytes away from Python's allocator.
 The next query restores the object header with `PyObject_Init` and attaches another C node.
 Iteration moves wrappers between live results and this pool.

 ```c
 static void node_dealloc(PyObject *self) {